orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-17-using-traits-to-boot-and-initialize-eloquent-models.md

 For example, `Post` models need to generate UUID on creation but this does not apply to `Author` model.
 This will kill the purpose of having our own base class, since we'll need to override that `boot()` method again for `Post` model.

 There's a better solution.
-In PHP it easy to share same piece of code between multiple classes using traits.
+In PHP it is easy to share same piece of code between multiple classes using traits.
 But, without overriding `boot()` method we don't have control over how it works, and we cannot call our trait methods.

 ### Introducing "bootable" Eloquent traits